Our Modified Chevrolet Cobalt SS: A Turbocharged Sleeper That Surprised Us All

 We wanted our Cobalt SS to stand out, so we treated it to several exterior enhancements, including a carbon fiber hood with hood pins, HID halo headlights and fog lights, and a custom E-brake handle.
 These upgrades gave the car a more aggressive and sporty appearance that definitely caught people's attention.

 Inside, we added A-pillar gauges and carbon fiber wrapped trim pieces to make the cabin feel just as exciting as the car's performance.
 If you haven't already, check out our post on modifying the interior of this vehicle, Modifying Without Compromising.

 Lessons Learned and Future Plans

 One challenge we faced with the modified Cobalt SS was putting all that power to the pavement.
 Traction was an issue, and we found ourselves spinning tires even in 4th gear!
 If we had kept the car longer, we would've considered upgrading the tires to get a better grip on the road.

 Our Cobalt SS may have had "rental car" status in some people's eyes, but we have to be honest; we were thoroughly impressed with it.
 The turbocharged version was a blast to drive, and the cornering was quite impressive, thanks to the limited-slip differential.
 With a starting point of 260 hp from the factory and an easy boost to 290 hp with just a simple GM tune, this little car offered a lot of performance bang for your buck.

-So yes, even though it’s just a FWD car with a rental car status (base model of course), we were none the less impressed with it.
-It was a great car to work on, and a lot of the lessons we learned from it have been applied to our newest build; the Budget Time Attack Evo 6.
-Learning and experiences are irreplaceable, and we wouldn't have it any other way.
-We salute our old Cobalt, and only wish we would have taken more pictures of it before it was sold!
+Our time spent with the Cobalt SS was invaluable, and many of the lessons we learned have been applied to our Time Attack Evo 6.
+Experiences like these are irreplaceable, and we wouldn't have it any other way.
+We salute our old Cobalt and only wish we would have taken more pictures of it before it was sold!